 Be sure the new location is able to handle the heat dissipation from the chambers.
 If the chamber is air-cooled, it will dissipate into the room between 12,000 and 15,000 BTUs per hour multiplied by the high stage compressor horsepower.
 Example: an air-cooled SE-300 -3-3 will dissipate approximately 36,000 BTUs per hour into the room.
 If the same chamber was water-cooled, it will dissipate 200 BTUs per hour multiplied by the total horsepower into the room, or 1,200 BTUs.

-Allow 30-inches of space on all sides of chambers and associated equipment for servicing.
+Allow 30 inches of space on all sides of chambers and associated equipment for servicing.

-Air cooled chambers require a high volume of air flow and should be placed no closer than 12-18 inches from a wall or other obstructions.
+Air cooled chambers require a high volume of air flow and should be placed no closer than 12-18 inches to a wall or other obstructions.
 It is also very important that chambers are not placed in a manner in which the warm air exiting the condenser is drawn into the chamber.
 This will cause high refrigeration system pressures and test profile shut downs.

 Remote Refrigeration or Remote Air-Cooled Condenser

 If the chamber has a remote refrigeration section or remote air-cooled condenser, determine where these components will be located.
 Is there unobstructed space for interconnect routing?
 Routing of refrigeration and electrical interconnect above drop ceilings and through an obstructed area increases installation costs and decreases efficiency.
 Try to locate the equipment in an area with open access for interconnecting the components.